The Astrology Podcast

 JS: Right.
 If you were to ask a learned astrologer in the Hellenistic period, the first century BCE, first century of the Common Era, second century of the Common Era, how do you think they would define astrology for themselves?
 What might they say?
-And imagine there’s a lot of latitude among people.
-But if you just get the word on the street about if someone were to want a definition of astrology in the Hellenistic period, what kind of definition would you give?
+And imagine there’s a lot of latitude among people, but if you were just to get the word on the street about, if someone were to want a definition of astrology in the Hellenistic period, what kind of definition would you give?

 CB: Sure.
 And here’s that diagram you were mentioning just from my book where we’re talking about those four philosophical positions and that axis of signs versus causes or complete versus partial determinism.

-JS: Yeah.
-And I think that’s a really fascinating point is that so many of the astrologers argued exactly what you said that knowing what’s going to happen will help us come to peace with it.
-And the counter argument to that is the so-called Lazy Argument that you see.
-The Lazy Argument was a level that the stoics said, “Look, if you’re going to die, going to a doctor is not going to change it.”
+JS: No. And I think that’s a really fascinating point that so many of the astrologers argued exactly what you said that knowing what’s going to happen will help us come to peace with it.
+And the counter argument to that is the so-called lazy argument.
+The lazy argument was leveled at the Stoics that said, “Look, if you’re going to die, going to a doctor is not going to change it.”
 So, either you’re going to get better or you’re going to die.
-It doesn’t really matter.
-You shouldn’t go see a doctor and the idea is that you shouldn’t do anything because everything is faded.
-And the stoics had this interesting idea of cofadedness that yes, things are determined, but at the same time, they’re determined both from the outside world, but also what you do matters too and so it’s your comportment toward it that matters as well.
+It doesn’t really matter, you shouldn’t go see a doctor.
+And the idea is that you shouldn’t do anything because everything is fated.
+And the Stoics had this interesting idea of co-fatedness that yes, things are determined, but at the same time they’re determined both from the outside world but also what you do matters too and so it’s your comportment toward it that matters as well.
 And so, I’ve always found this interesting dual way of looking at astrology where on the one hand, it can inspire a person to apathy, right?
 It’s apathy in the bad sense of the word.
-You just don’t do anything because nothing matters and everything has already faded as opposed to the idea that a lot of what’s going on in the process of Hellenistic astrology is actually trying to make people into better people.
+You just don’t do anything because nothing matters and everything is already fated as opposed to the idea that a lot of what’s going on in the process of Hellenistic astrology is actually trying to make people into better people.
 And I find that to be an interesting kind of debate in that world where on the one hand, determinism seems to lead to or could lead to a kind of apathetic, why should I do anything?
 And the other side is no, it’s precisely because it’s determined that now the onus is on you to be a better person because it’s going to happen.
-Your character is shown by how you respond to what happens to you, not by trying to change things.
-Right.
+Your character is shown by how you respond to what happens to you not by trying to change things.
 That’s an act of desperation.

 JS: No, right.
-I mean, I think Chrysippus is the most tragic in that regard.
+I mean, most famous I think Chrysippus is the most tragic in that regard.
 Diogenes Laertius says he wrote 705 books and exactly zero survive.
 He only survives in stolen fragments in the SVF.
-And to go back to your comment about the Timaeus, I think it’s only one line in the Timaeus has had such a decisive impact in many ways on how the history of astrology developed where he says, I think it’s that one line, I forgot exactly where it is but he says, all these conjunctions and oppositions and retrograde motions and things and they could be portents of all kinds of terrorist, I think, is what he says.
+And to go back to your comment about the Timaeus, I think it’s only one line in the Timaeus has had such a decisive impact in many ways on how the history of astrology developed.
+I think it’s that one line, I forgot exactly where it is but he says, “All these conjunctions and oppositions and retrograde motions and things and they could be portents of all kinds of terrorists,” I think is what he says.
 I think it’s just one line.
-And of course, he comes back later and says some more things about astrology in the laws.
+And of course, he comes back later and says some more things about astrology in The Laws.
 I’m just always struck by how sometimes what appear to be singular throwaway lines can be decisive in the history of philosophy astrology and things like that.

 JS: Right.
-Yeah, and I think that even the Myth of Er too, you have this idea that the planets are connected to the lots that people get and that determines their fate once they get born or they’ll roll back to the world and come back either righteous or vicious depending on what fate you ended up with.
-But yeah, it’s there in the Republic as well and the laws, I think.
+Yeah, and I think that even the Myth of Er too, you have this idea that the planets are connected to the lots that people get and that determines their fate once they get born.
+They’ll roll back to the world and come back either righteous or vicious depending on what fate you ended up with.
+But yeah, it’s there in the Republic as well and The Laws, I think.